stevleibelt/slides/2013/131104_phpug_lightning_talk_aware_interface/talk_en.rst

 * they are good for dependency injection
 * also known as "interface injection" [0], [2]
-* declareing dependency via interface simplifies the reading of a class
+* declaring dependency via interface simplifies the reading of a class
 * defines the way of injecting an object "MyClass"
 * explains what the code expects [6]
 * names all the "moving parts"